Dynatrace/nodejs-agent-api/README.md

 This means: Dynatrace will transparently wrap *supported* libraries to add context information.
 For every yet *unsupported* module `passContext()` can be used to provide transactional context to callbacks.

+## Disclaimer
+This software is experimental and currently NOT SUPPORTED by Dynatrace.
+Please use at your own risk.
+You can contact the author via Github issues.

 ## License